Treating a Finger Infection at Home

 Because finger infections have the potential to become severe, home care is limited.
 A very minor paronychia may be managed at home if you have no other complicating medical illness, such as diabetes.
 All of the other infections require urgent evaluation and treatment by a doctor.
 Because delay in treatment may result in disability or loss of the finger, you should not hesitate to obtain medical care.

-A small, simple paronychia may respond to frequent warm water soaks and elevation of the hand.
+A small, simple paronychia may respond to frequent warm water soaks, application of over-the-counter antibiotic ointment, and elevation of the hand.
 However, if no improvement is noticed in one to two days, you should see your doctor at once.

 Medical Treatment for Finger Infections